 How does it work

-According to the World Health Organisation, Chiropractic is a health care profession concerned with the diagnosis, treatment and prevention of disorders of the neuromusculoskeletal system and the effects of these disorders on general health.
+The World Health Organisation recognises Chiropractic as a health care profession concerned with the diagnosis, treatment and prevention of disorders of the neuromusculoskeletal ( Nerve, muscle and skeletal) system and the effects of these disorders on general health.
 There is an emphasis on manual techniques, including joint adjustment and/or manipulation, with a particular focus on the subluxation.

 Spinal bones can become restricted or misaligned – this is what is called a vertebral subluxation complex or more simply a subluxation.